 I also want to visit assisted living areas on weekends.
 That’s often when facilities have people not show up, especially if low paid.

 Here are “just the facts” about prices we saw for comparable sized apartments.
-Splendido’s costs are higher if you don’t have a Long Term Care Insurance Policy.
+Costs are apparently higher if you don’t have a Long Term Care Insurance Policy.
 Also note the year for these prices.
 They will have gone up since.